 Arkansas began tracking doctor shopping behavior in 2017.
-Since then, there has been an 87% decrease in flagged individuals, and in 2021 the numbers were consistently between 36 and 38 individuals each quarter.
+Since then, there has been an 92% decrease in flagged individuals, and in 2022 the numbers reached as low as 23 for a quarter.

-Figure 5: Individuals with Prescriptions from Five or More Prescribers Dispensed at Five or More Pharmacies per Quarter, Arkansas 2017-2021.
+Figure 5: Individuals with Prescriptions from Five or More Prescribers Dispensed at Five or More Pharmacies per Quarter, Arkansas 2017-2022.